vanillite/RAGpipelines/README.md

 ### Output
 The notebook generates multiple dataframes for the evaluation metrics and various groupby methods.
 Results can optionally be used for additional significance testing (`statistical_tests.py`).

+## Miscellaneous

+The resulting dataframe from the evaluation pipeline can be optionally used for additional significance testing using `statistical_tests.py`.
+This file performs t-tests and Tukey's HSD tests to compare the mean score of different groups.

+The `score.py` script is used to deploy a custom embedding model in Azure Machine Learning Studio.
+It ensures that data is correctly formatted when sent to and received from AI Search.